-Too much of traveling – if there is ever such a thing – over decades seems to have taken a toll on my memory.
-When I traveled in the late nineties and early naughts, it was a time when we didn’t have digital cameras as easily available as now.
+Too much of travelling – if there is ever such a thing – over decades seems to have taken a toll on my memory.
+When I travelled in the late nineties and early naughts, it was a time when we didn’t have digital cameras as easily available as now.
 Mobile phones were just becoming affordable for the common man and travelling was done without the number of gadgets we have nowadays.
-Not to mention no Facebook, Instagram, or Twitter to instantly update progress of these journeys.
-While being “disconnected”had a charm of its own, because I never made notes or kept a diary – something that I do now – I realized that I have forgotten a lot about the places and people from these trips.
+Not to mention no Facebook, Instagram, or Twitter to instantly update the progress of these journeys.
+While being “disconnected” had a charm of its own, because I never made notes or kept a diary – something that I do now – I realized that I have forgotten a lot about the places and people from these trips.
 Here I am trying to remember a little…

 This time I remember my three week trip to Melbourne in 2001, which was also my first time entering the southern hemisphere.

 I remember my sister winning a return ticket to Sydney.